Buruli Ulcer in Australia (BU)

 BU can be hard to diagnose if your doctor is unfamiliar with the condition.
 It helps to prompt your doctor and ask – could this be Buruli ulcer?
 Accurate diagnosis is essential.
 Special tests are needed; see below.
 BU responds only to specialized antibiotics and sometimes surgery is combined with antibiotics to ensure optimal healing with minimal scarring.

 Notes on diagnosis for clinicians

-êMicroscopy: Acid fast bacilli (M. ulcerans) in a smear taken directly from a swab of an ulcer.
-The bacteria can be clearly seen as red clumps on a blue background.
-This result can be available within 2 hours from a swab; if smear-positive the diagnosis is likely; a negative smear result does not rule it out.
-PCR is more sensitive than smear.
+Microscopy: Acid-fast bacilli (Mycobacterium ulcerans) in a smear taken directly from a swab of an ulcer.
+The bacteria can be seen as red clumps on a blue background.
+PCR confirmed this is M. ulcerans